 Home of the giant Wētāpunga

-In 2012 Butterfly Creek Wētāpunga staff then helped train Auckland Zoo staff so that they too could actively participate in securing a safe future for the Wētāpunga and have since educated other Zoo’s on best practice.
-Since Butterfly Creek started the Wētāpunga breeding programme, a large number of the species have successfully been released onto Tiritiri Matangi and Motuora Islands – with other release locations planned for the near future.
+In 2012 Butterfly Creek Wētāpunga staff then helped train Auckland Zoo staff so that they too could actively participate in securing a safe future for the Wētāpunga and have since educated other Zoos on best practices.
+Since Butterfly Creek started the Wētāpunga breeding program, a large number of the species have successfully been released onto Tiritiri Matangi and Motuora Islands – with other release locations planned for the near future.

 Get up close with our mighty Wētāpunga

 Come experience the amazing wētāpunga up-close at our free 1:30pm daily encounter held in Kiwi Forest.
 You will have a change to see this incredible native insect like you never have before and our keepers will be happy to answer any questions you may have!
 To see more of our Daily Encounters, click here.

 - The wētāpunga is the largest insect in New Zealand and can grow up to 100mm in size and weigh up to 35 grams – that’s heavier than the average sparrow!

 - Due to increased pressures of habitat loss and predators, the wētāpunga are presumed extinct on the mainland.

 - Wētāpunga actually have ears on their legs!

 - New Zealand has over 70 native species of wētā, including 11 species of giant wētā with the wētāpunga being the largest.

 - The name wētāpunga translates to the god of ugly things.
 However, we think these creatures are actually quite beautiful!